-In 1970, Norcos sold the company to Kjell Qvale, an American car importer who brought in Donald Healey to run the company.
-The Jensen brothers had left in 1966.
+In 1970, Norcos sold the company to Kjell Qvale, an American car importer who brought in Donald Healey to run the company because the Jensen brothers had left in 1966.
+Qvale later owned De Tomaso for a while.
 One of Healey’s creations was the Jensen-Healey, a two door convertible fitted with a 2 litre Lotus powerplant.
 The car even won the SCCA championship in the US.

 The Jensen GT was a fixed head version of the Jensen-Healey that was the last model built before the company went into receivership in 1976.
 Qvale had the foresight to split the company before the rot set in, and one side survived to provide spares and servicing to existing owners.
 The managers of this company figured out they could make continuation cars for the Interceptor, however this didn’t last long and the spares business was sold to a company that specialised in Jaguar parts.

 There have been several attempts to bring Jensen back to life with the name and trademark being exchanged several times as enthusiasts tried to revive the Interceptor with modern parts and engines.
 The last attempt during the late 1990s brought the S-V8 prototype to the market as a new CV-8, which was in the classic mould of a Jensen – a 2 door convertible with an American V8, this time a Ford Cobra sourced 4.6 litre.
 After 20 cars were built, the company went into receivership and the remaining cars on the production line were sold off for spares.